How can I get fair auto insurance rates? (Expert Tips)

 - Average percentage increase after an at-fault accident: 31 percent

 The formulas that car insurance companies use are confidential and likely complicated, but there are some factors that you can assume they consider when you apply for your coverage.

-You can get an idea of what you should be paying by using a car insurance cost calculator and then comparing the rate quotes you’re receiving to that number.
+You can get an idea of what you should be paying by using an auto insurance rate calculator and then comparing the insurance quotes you’re receiving to that number.

-It’s best to keep in mind that the process for determining car insurance rates is always changing.
+It’s best to keep in mind that the process for determining auto insurance premiums is always changing.
 Today, electric cars exist, as do cars with dozens of cameras attached, and, soon, fully automated vehicles.
 These things will influence car insurance rates in the future, and in some cases already do.